 - Sustaining a \$5.6M supplemental appropriation approved by Commissioners Court in FY23 to restore 120 HCSO Patrol deputies, that could not be funded with the default to NNR tax rate. - Creating the detective classification for HCSO Patrol at a cost of \$2.7M. - Transferring 8 positions, approximately \$700K, to the General Fund, these positions were previously funded through the Federal DOJ Victim Advocacy and COPS Gun Violence Hiring grants. - Continuing \$37.3M of funding for outsourcing of prisoners to comply with state-mandated staffing ratios at the Harris County Jail.
-This includes \$14M in General Fund funding to outsource prisoners to LaSalle and an additional \$23.3M to outsource 600 prisoners to Garza County in ARPA funding. - Investing \$8M for body-worn cameras for Harris County Constables, HCSO Patrol, and Detention staff. - Expanding PHS's Holistic Assistance Response Team (HART) into HCSO District IV and at least one other District, extending HART's operating hours to 24/7, and conducting an evaluation of the program at a cost of \$5.1M. - Creating the classification of Detention Officer Captain and funding the first 2 positions. - Providing \$6.3M for an additional 5% COLA to Detention Officers, for a total of 12%. - Maintaining funding for 5 Jail Population Specialists, 1 FMLA coordinator, and 1 Medical Liaison in the County's Jail, approved by Commissioners Court in FY23.
+This includes \$14M in General Fund funding to outsource prisoners to LaSalle and an additional \$23.3M to outsource 600 prisoners to Garza County in ARPA funding. - Investing \$8M for body-worn cameras for Harris County Constables, HCSO Patrol, and Detention staff - Expanding PHS's Holistic Assistance Response Team (HART) into HCSO District IV, and extending HART's operating hours to 24/7, at a cost of \$2.9M. - Creating the classification of Detention Officer Captain and funding the first 2 positions. - Maintaining funding for 5 Jail Population Specialists, 1 FMLA coordinator, and 1 Medical Liaison in the County's Jail, approved by Commissioners Court in FY23.